ComputationalIntelligenceGroup/MultiMap-documentation/README.md

 ![picture](images/menumap.png)

-Within the configuration options it is possible
+Within the configuration options it is possible to configure the following:

 ![picture](images/configuracion.png)